You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 Ironically enough, when Hippel is discussing manufacturer firms and ways to work with user innovation in software, he points to Red Hat Enterprise Linux, which, after 13 or so years, has been acquired by IBM and stirred up quite a lot of controversy.

-They have gone to the side of being a manufacturer instead of a user firm, and has been described as "*egregiously bastardizing open-source contributors by profiting off of their efforts*"[^4].
+They have gone to the side of being a manufacturer instead of a user firm and have been described as "*egregiously bastardizing open-source contributors by profiting off of their efforts*"[^4].
 But going back to when Hippel wrote this text, he highlighted how Red Hat as a firm dealt with monetizing open-source with respect to providing technical support for the project.

 >  "(3) Manufacturers may sell products or services that are complementary to user-developed innovations."
 > <figcaption class="blockquote-footer">Democratizing Innovation</figcaption>